 - October 2, 2019 – Indian Point (New York)

 - October 3, 2019 – Oyster Creek (New Jersey)

 - October 10, 2019 – Crystal River (Florida)

-The NRC staff conducted a webinar on Thursday, August 8, 2019, to give individuals in other areas of the country an opportunity to provide comments.
+The NRC staff also conducted a webinar on Thursday, August 8, 2019, to give individuals in other areas of the country an opportunity to provide comments.
 View the NEIMA Section 108 Webinar Meeting Summary.
 Watch the NEIMA Section 108 Webinar.

-The NRC staff conducted a second webinar on Tuesday, November 19, 2019, to provide an opportunity for public comments for individuals located in other areas of the country or those who were unable to attend one of the 11 public meetings.
+The NRC staff conducted a second webinar on Tuesday, November 19, 2019, to provide an additional opportunity for public comments for individuals located in other areas of the country or those who were unable to attend one of the 11 public meetings.
 View the NEIMA Section 108 Webinar Slides.

 On September 27, 2019, a Federal Register notice was issued (84 FR 51189) requesting comments on best practices and lessons learned associated with CABs at decommissioning nuclear power reactors.
 Public comments were received through December 6, 2019 (84 FR 63686).